Hewlett Visiting Fellowship

 Who is Eligible?

-Applicants with or without a PhD; scholarly credentials are not required, but applicants must demonstrate intellectual engagement and relevance to Kellogg's Democracy theme
+While scholarly credentials are not required, applicants must demonstrate intellectual engagement and a clear connection to Kellogg’s global democracy theme.

 Eligibility Considerations (for non-US citizens/residents)